BrunoArsioli/llama-optimus/README.md

 If you start Trials (Stage 1 or 2) with “cold” hardware, the “best” config may just be lucky—chosen in a period of turbo clocks, giving misleading results.

-For this reason, llama-optimus warms-up before scaning the parameter space with its Bayesian TPESampler.
+For this reason, llama-optimus warms-up before scanning the parameter space with its Bayesian TPESampler.

 **Keep in mind**: never trust cold-start numbers.
 Warming up the system and waiting for stable, “saturated” (real-world) performance will make your optimizer results much more robust and grounded to real use cases.